maomao0217/academic-pages/index.md

 ## About Me

-I am Huamao Xie (谢华茂), currently a Ph.D. candidate at the School of Computer Science and Technology, Beijing Jiaotong University, under the supervision of Prof. [Ding Ding](https://faculty.bjtu.edu.cn/7492/).
-Prior to this, I obtained my Master of Engineering degree from Jiangxi University of Science and Technology in June 2020, under the supervision of Prof. [Zhendong Wang](https://ie.jxust.edu.cn/info/1094/8176.htm).
-My research interests lie in cloud workflow scheduling, neural networks, and evolutionary intelligence, with a particular focus on the integration and application of deep learning and reinforcement learning in multi-objective optimization.
-My goal is to develop efficient multi-objective optimization methods for real-world engineering applications.
+I am Huamao Xie (谢华茂), currently a Lecturer at Jiangxi University of Science and Technology.
+I received my Ph.D. degree in 2025 from the School of Computer Science and Technology, Beijing Jiaotong University, under the supervision of Prof. [Ding Ding](https://faculty.bjtu.edu.cn/7492/).
+I obtained my Master of Engineering degree in 2020 from Jiangxi University of Science and Technology, under the supervision of Prof. [Zhendong Wang](https://ie.jxust.edu.cn/info/1094/8176.htm).
+My research interests include cloud workflow scheduling, evolutionary multi-objective optimization, intelligent optimization algorithms, and machine learning-driven optimization.
+My current work focuses on developing efficient and practical optimization methods for large-scale and real-world engineering applications.

 ## Research Interests